gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 installs the Traffic DTLS Key Context first, and start using it.
 The new restart DTLS Key Context is only installed after any old in-flight restart packets have had a chance to be received.

+### Compatibility with legacy SCTP Restart {#sctp-rest-comp}

+The current specification doesn't support SCTP Restart as described in {{RFC9260}}; when unexpected INIT chunk is received unprotected, it SHALL be silently discarded.

+An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks SHOULD NOT attempt to restart the Association using unprotected INIT chunk.

+An SCTP Endpoint supporting only legacy SCTP Restart and involved in an SCTP Association using DTLS Chunks, when receiving an INIT chunk protected by DTLS chunk as described in {{protected-restart}}, thus having the R bit (Restart Indicator) set in the DTLS Chunk (see
+{{sctp-DTLS-chunk-newchunk-crypt-struct}}), will silently discard it.

 # New Parameter Type {#new-parameter-type}